jacobobryant/biff/docs/01-tutorial/01-new-project.md

 This link will expire in one hour.
 If you did not request this link, you can ignore this email.

-To send emails instead of printing them to the console, add your API keys for Postmark and Recaptcha to config.edn.
+To send emails instead of printing them to the console, add your API keys for MailerSend and Recaptcha to config.edn.
 [qtp1209549907-42] INFO com.biffweb.impl.middleware -  10ms 303 post /auth/send-link
 [qtp1209549907-44] INFO com.biffweb.impl.middleware -   4ms 200 get  /link-sent?email=hello@example.com
 [qtp1209549907-42] INFO com.biffweb.impl.middleware -   1ms 200 get  /css/main.css?t=1707102698000